Research at Reutlingen University

 Profile-forming research subject:

-Systems and processes as well as economic aspects and business models in production and logistics including handling and transport systems and additive manufacturing.
+Systems and procedures as well as economic aspects and business models in production and logistics including handling and transportation systems and additive manufactoring.

-Primary research activities take place in the area of economics, as well as in the Value Creation and Logistics Systems Research Centre.
+Primary research activities take place in the area of economics, as well as in the Training and Research Centre Added Value and Logistics Systems.

 Profile-forming research focus:

-Research and development of new materials, products and processes for plastics chemistry, textiles, machinery, also processes of production as well as their analysis and optimisation including necessary IT and communication technologies.
+Investigation and development of new materials, products and processes for plastic chemistry, textiles, machines and medicine; methods of production and it's analysis and optimisation, including the necessary IT and communication technologies, in particular applied artificial intelligence.

-Primary research activities take place in the areas of Applied Chemistry, Informatics and Textile&Design, as well as in the research centres Process Analysis & Technology, Herman Hollerith Centre for Services Computing and Centre for Interactive Materials.
+Primary research activities take place in the areas of Life Science, Informatics and Textile&Design, as well as in the research centres Process Analysis & Technology, Herman Hollerith Centre for Services Computing and Centre for Interactive Materials.

 These focal points are also listed in the research map of the German Rectors' Conference and are thus independently evaluated as such.